 I’ve been retired just about exactly eight years now.
 The first six months after I stopped working, I didn’t have any agenda.
 I decompressed from my career, spent the summer traveling, and dabbled in writing some articles that would eventually become the basis for this blog.

-In late 2011, I kicked off the blog and within a year it had become the overriding purpose of my retired life.
+In late 2011, I kicked off the blog.
+Within a year it had become the overriding purpose of my retired life.
 Researching retirement-related financial topics, helping readers with their questions, and turning the blog into a viable business with a modest income consumed all the time I wanted to give.

 So the past couple of years have been an experiment.
 I’ve been trying to re-retire, with no expectations or obligations.
 I’ve unsubscribed from emails, reduced my correspondence, and said “No” to commitments.